Employee Engagement

 Career development is ongoing, so employees need encouragement and support to reassess their goals and activities.
 There are many ways to support career development.
 Some helpful resources are listed below.

-• Encourage your employee to create a development action plan.
-This will help them to map out their career goals, along with a plan to achieve them.
-There is also a guide to accompany the plan.
+- Encourage your employee to map out their career goals, along with a plan to achieve them.